-The term stretch and sweep may seem oddly familiar to you, especially if you’re the one who usually cleans the kitchen floor.
-But other than that it is a procedure unique to pregnancy and labour.
+The term stretch and sweep may seem oddly familiar, but it’s got nothing to do with cleaning the kitchen floor!
+It is a procedure unique to pregnancy and labour.
 A stretch and sweep is one way of initiating labour and is considered a gentler, less invasive induction option.
 It is generally done when a mother is past her due date or when labour needs to be induced because of (minor) obstetric complications.
 It is an alternative to other induction techniques such as artificial rupture of the membranes (ARM) and/or a Syntocinon drip.

 The goal for having a stretch and sweep is to stimulate the production of the hormone prostaglandin which occurs naturally in the lining of the uterus.
 Prostaglandins role is to stimulate the uterus to begin contracting.
 Synthetic prostaglandin is available in tablet or gel form and this is an alternative way to deliver prostaglandin to the cervix.

 - To induce labour when the baby is overdue.

 - As a means of “social induction” e.g. when a mother wants her baby to be born within a predictable time frame.
 This is a controversial topic and there is real variation of opinion whether this should occur.

 - To help to “ripen” the cervix so it can start to dilate and efface (thin out).

 - To release hormones known as prostaglandins.
 These are produced by the uterus and cervix and help to make the uterus contract and for labour to occur.

 - To make the cervix more favourable for induction.

 Risks of having a Stretch and Sweep